Braggiouy/smart-tv-deployer/README.md

 ## Usage

-1. **Connect to TV**:
+The application follows a step-by-step process:

+1. **Configuration Step**:
+   - Configure SDB and Tizen paths
-   - Enter your TV's IP address
+   - Enter TV IP address
+   - Test the connection
-   - Click "Test Connection" to verify connectivity
+   - Click "Next: Build Application" to proceed
-   - A successful connection will be indicated in the logs

-2. **Deploy Application**:
+2. **Build Step**:
+   - Enter the path to your pre-built Tizen project
-   - Click "Choose File" to select your `.wgt` file
+   - Click "Generate WGT Package" to create the WGT file
+   - The WGT file will be created directly in your project directory
-   - Click "Deploy to TV" to start the deployment process
+   - Click "Next: Deploy" to proceed

+3. **Deploy Step**:
+   - Choose between "Debug as Tizen Web Application" or "Run as Tizen Web Application"
-   - Monitor the progress in the logs section
+   - Monitor the deployment progress in the logs section
+   - The application will be installed and launched on your TV

-3. **View Logs**:
+4. **View Logs**:
    - All operations are logged in real-time
-   - Logs include connection status, installation progress, and launch information
+   - Logs include packaging, connection, installation, and launch information
    - Use the "Clear logs" button to reset the log display

 ## Development